 Pros: Comes in a variety of designs and colors

-Cons: Can dull and chip overtime, which results in high maintenance requirements
+Cons: Can dull and chip over time, which results in high maintenance requirements

 Considering Stone Flooring Installation In Phoenix, Arizona?

 Urban Customs is Phoenix, Arizona’s premier natural stone flooring installer with the experience and knowledge necessary to make your flooring installation a breeze.
+Check out our flooring installation services.

 Contact us today to speak to one of our flooring experts and find which natural stone tile will work best for your project.